Health Services

 • Referral and appointment assistance to appropriate health care providers (specialists, dentists, immunizations, etc. at the student’s expense)

-• Some prescription medications may be ordered at HS and picked up at the local pharmacy
+• Some prescription medications may be ordered at HS and picked up at the local pharmacy.

 • Medical equipment at no charge: crutches, slings, ace wraps, ice packs, etc.